When Will Arizona Launch Online Sports Betting?

 History Of Gambling And Sports Betting In Arizona

-As of this writing, Arizona’s gambling scene isn’t well developed.
-This stems from original legislation that granted Arizona Native American tribes the exclusive rights to operate casinos within this state.
+Until recently, Arizona Native American tribes the exclusive rights to operate casinos within this state.
 Even worse, Arizona is one of the few states that doesn’t allow daily fantasy sports, which is legal in many other states that don’t allow for other gambling activities.

 That said, there have been a few attempts to push for sports betting legislation in the past.
 One bill cropped up in 2019 but was quickly struck down.
 It has only been this year, in early 2021, when new sports betting bills were proposed in part thanks to the support of Gov. Ducey.